Navigating the Reports Tab

 Go Live: Real-Time Monitoring

-For Power Memberships or higher, you also have the ability to Go Live to watch student progress in real-time.
+For Premium Memberships or higher, you also have the ability to Go Live to watch student progress in real-time.
 Go Live is handy for remote and in-person instruction because it allows you to spot evolving trends and do in-the-moment re-teaching.
 Simply select the class and decks you want to monitor and click the Go Live button to enable.

 Interpreting the Data

 Let's take a look at some data, and what all the numbers and symbols mean.

 First some vocabulary: